Queensland Sex Parties Thriving Despite COVID-19 Restrictions, Thanks To Legal Loophole

 Think ‘swinging’ is rife with double standards?
-Put that question on hold; there’s a juicer one on the squeezer: should group sex at approved swinger clubs and adult parties currently be allowed, while wedding guests are not allowed to dance in Queensland?
+Put that question on hold; there’s a juicier one to squeeze: should group sex at approved swinger clubs and adult parties currently be allowed, while wedding guests are not allowed to dance in Queensland?

 That’s the question a member of the Gold Coast entertainment industry recently posed, telling the ABC that certain COVID-19 regulations should be reviewed.